 “My paintings are highly textured and include a lot of layers, and what’s hidden is equally as important as what is visible.
 This represents the mind and the long term suffering that war often inflicts.”

-In 2015, 2016 and 2017 Jacqueline was invited by the Royal British Legion to exhibit the War Poppy Collection at The Royal Albert Hall for the Festival of Remembrance.
+For three consecutive years (2015-2017) Jacqueline was invited by the Royal British Legion to exhibit her collection at The Royal Albert Hall for the Festival of Remembrance.

-Between March-July 2017 she was honoured to have forty-one of her remembrance paintings were exhibited at the National Memorial Arboretum, Staffordshire, where they were in the company of no less than His Royal Highness, the Duke of Cambridge, who visited the Arboretum to open the wonderful new Remembrance Centre there.
+Between March-July 2017 she was honoured to have forty-one of her remembrance paintings exhibited at the National Memorial Arboretum, Staffordshire, where they were in the company of no less than His Royal Highness, the Duke of Cambridge, who visited the Arboretum to open the wonderful new award-winning Remembrance Centre there.